Energy transfer and budget analysis for transient process with phase-averaged reduced-order model: Introduction

 To extract large-scale coherent structures in turbulence, spectral proper orthogonal decomposition (SPOD) \citep{SPOD,SPOD2} has been developed to identify statistically significant modes at each frequency from Fourier modes.
-The original POD directly extracts the modes with the largest energy from the flow field dataset.
-However, the extracted modes may contain structures of different frequencies, which makes them unsuitable for analyzing energy transfer between different frequencies.
-SPOD addresses this limitation by performing POD on a frequency-by-frequency basis, thus ensuring that each mode corresponds to a single frequency component.
+SPOD addresses the limitation that POD modes may mix structures of different frequencies by performing POD on a frequency-by-frequency basis, thus ensuring that each mode corresponds to a single frequency component.
 The introduction of SPOD has significantly advanced energy transfer analysis by enabling the efficient extraction of dominant frequency components, even in turbulent flows.

 \citet{schmidt_2020} quantified the interaction between different frequencies, which drives energy transfer, using the bispectrum and proposed bispectral mode decomposition (BMD), which extracts the mode that maximizes the bispectrum and identifies the spatial regions where the interaction is strong.
-BMD has been applied to numerous flow situations, such as the wake flow of a turbine blade \citep{Biswas_2024}, cylinder flow \citep{mypaper4}, and jet flow \citep{Nekkanti_2025,yeung_2025}.
-The relationship between the spatial distribution of interactions, the bispectrum, and energy transfer has been discussed.
+BMD has been applied to numerous flow situations, such as the wake flow of a turbine blade \citep{kinjangi2023characterization}, cylinder flow \citep{mypaper4}, and jet flow \citep{Nekkanti_2025,yeung_2025}.
+The relationship among the spatial distribution of interactions, the bispectrum, and energy transfer has been discussed.

 Although the bispectrum characterizes the strength of nonlinear interaction, it does not quantify the amount of energy transfer.
-To address this limitation, \citep{freeman_2024,freeman_2023} derived the Fourier-averaged Navier–Stokes equation (FANS), which is the Fourier decomposition of the Navier–Stokes equations, providing a way to physically interpret the bispectrum maximized by BMD.
-Based on FANS, the kinetic energy budget for the frequency component $f_k (k = 1, 2, \cdots)$ is given by
+To address this limitation, \citet{freeman_2024} uses frequency domain Navier–Stokes equations with Fourier modes, providing a way to physically interpret the bispectrum maximized by BMD.
+Based on the frequency domain equation, the kinetic energy budget for the frequency component $f_k (k = 1, 2, \cdots)$ is given by